 Tension is rising at the firm as the date for making their pitch to Jaguar approaches.
 Don and most of the creative team are huddling in the conference room trying to get it right.
 Another complication arises when one member of the three man panel who will select the winning agency makes it clear that if they want any chance of winning, it will be necessary for Joan to spend the night with him.
 Joan scoffs at the idea but in the end demands a high price for her cooperation.
 Peggy Olson meanwhile decides the time may be right to get a job elsewhere.
 Freddy Rumsen encourages her and helps her get the word out.
 Megan meanwhile is excited at getting a call-back for a stage play but Don is only now realizing what that implies.
-Written by

 Did You Know?

 Megan Draper auditions for the Jules Feiffer play "Little Murders," which opened on Broadway in 1967 and only ran for seven performances.
 It was more successfully revived in 1969 Off-Broadway, with cast that included Linda Lavin, Fred Willard, and Vincent Gardenia.
 See more